BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 8. Boat tour down the Danube

-Joining a boat tour is one of the best things to do in Bratislava because you can see the city from a different perspective.
-You can spot the main attractions in Bratislava, such as Bratislava Castle, the beautiful waterfront and the bridge SNP with the UFO observation tower.
+If you have a spare hour (or more), join a boat tour on the second-longest river in Europe.
+There are a few tours to choose from.
+Also, they are an excellent way to experience the city.
+Why, you may ask?
+Because you can see the city from a different perspective.
+You can spot the main attractions, such as Bratislava Castle, the beautiful waterfront and the bridge SNP with the UFO observation tower.
 The Bratislava circuit tour lasts approximately 45 minutes.
 The Devin cruise tour is longer, so you have enough time to explore Devin Castle.

 GOOD TO KNOW:

-9. UFO observation deck, Bratislava
+9. UFO observation deck

-The Most SNP is one of the best places to visit in Bratislava because this unusual bridge is one of the most recognizable city symbols.
+The Most SNP is one of the best places to visit because this unusual bridge is one of the most recognizable city symbols.
 This 330 m (1082 ft) long bridge is the world’s longest single-pylon suspension bridge in the world.
 It’s the most famous for its flying saucer structure on the top.

 You can see the Most SNP with a flying saucer-shaped observation area on every postcard in the city.